equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

 ## Alternative 5 (Scope)

 Scope is not discussed in this context - it's been mentioned earlier.
 Scope can of course be used to handle permission and access.
 Scope can be delegated (on behalf of a user,) and consented/granted by the user - or an admin.
-Scope can also be of type application - the application (AAD App object) is givens permission to the scope.
+Scope can also be of type application - the application (Application Registration Object) is givens permission to the scope.

 Permissions through scope is done by requesting scope in the OAuth dance and it is represented in the scope claim of an access tokens.
 It's up to the application code in the resource server, typically an api, to implement the actual permissions in relation to the data it aiming to protect.